 For the display system, CineMassive provided a CineView LCD video wall in a wall-mounted 5×3 configuration.
 The CineView LCD displays featured ultra-narrow bezels and delivered a combined resolution of 6830×2304.
 The video wall also provided a wide viewing angle, ensuring that content would be fully visible to everyone in the laboratory.

-For the processor, CineMassive provided its Alpha video wall controller.
+For the processor, CineMassive provided its Alpha video wall processor.
 The Alpha accepted content in virtually any format, allowing researchers to unite data from a wide range of devices and display multiple content sources on the video wall simultaneously.
 Content could be dynamically arranged in real-time across the high-resolution displays.

-To enable the rendering of large-scale, processor-intensive content, CineMassive provided a Bravo Viz video wall controller.
+To enable the rendering of large-scale, processor-intensive content, CineMassive provided a Bravo Viz video wall processor.
 The Bravo Viz enabled researchers to display ultra-high-resolution content like topographical maps, 3D models, and more at native resolution and detail.

 To control the system, CineMassive provided Touch Control software, a simple touch interface that could be accessed through a tablet or touch panel.
 Touch Control allowed users to send content sources to the video wall and adjust arrangements of content on the fly.
 It also allowed them to control and automate environmental systems like audio and lighting controls, creating an integrated presentation experience.